Madame Tussauds London – tickets, prices, what to expect

 Madame Tussauds in London opens at 9 am or 10 am and closes at 4 pm, 5 pm, or 6 pm, depending on the day’s schedule.

-This is why it is best to visit Madame Tussauds between 10 am and 4 pm.
+This is why it is safest to visit Madame Tussauds between 10 am and 4 pm.

 Best time to visit

-The best time to visit Madame Tussauds London is as soon as they open at 10 am or in the afternoon, between 2 pm and 3 pm.
+The best time to visit Madame Tussauds London is when they open at 10 am or in the afternoon, between 2 pm and 3 pm.

-Tuesday, Wednesday, or Thursday are the best days of the week to visit Madame Tussauds in London.
+Tuesday, Wednesday, or Thursday are the best days of the week to visit the wax museum.

 How long does it take?